Jrogbaaa/Number-3/README.md

 ## Contact Scoring Model

-The platform utilizes a multi-dimensional scoring system (0-100 where applicable) to analyze contacts based on available CSV data:
+The platform utilizes a **deterministic, multi-dimensional scoring system** (0-100 where applicable) to analyze contacts based on available CSV data.
+The scoring system has been completely redesigned to ensure **consistent, reproducible results** across all user sessions.

 ### 1. Marketing Activity Score (0-100)
 - **Purpose**: Identifies contacts with a strong focus on marketing roles or activities.